CodingThrust/NumericTrainingCamp/0.intro/exactsimulation/3.quantum-circuit/README.md

 * The contraction order finding is the key technique to simulate a quantum circuit efficiently.
 Finding the optimal contraction order is an NP-hard problem.

+## Code

+1. Construct the quantum circuit of the QFT algorithm.
+2. Convert the quantum circuit to a tensor network.
+3. Computing the entanglement entropy of the MPO.

 ## References

 [^Luo2020]: Luo, X.-Z., Liu, J.-G., Zhang, P., Wang, L., 2020.
 Yao.jl: Extensible, Efficient Framework for Quantum Algorithm Design.
 Quantum 4, 341. https://doi.org/10.22331/q-2020-10-11-341